-Among our plans for future are the following: a) investigation on methods for creating the signal image, possibly with the use of other types of sensor measurements such as wearable accelerometers, gyroscopes etc.; b) investigation on image processing methods for transforming the signal image to the activity image; c) exploitation of other types of visual modalities in the process, such as RGB and depth data; d) evaluation of the proposed approach on several other public datasets; and e) application into a real-like or even real-life assistive living environment.
+Among our plans for future are the following: (a) investigation on methods for creating the signal image, possibly with the use of other types of sensor measurements such as wearable accelerometers, gyroscopes etc.; (b) investigation on image processing methods for transforming the signal image to the activity image; (c) use of simplified activity images by considering symmetries, e.g., in DFT and FFT (d) exploitation of other types of visual modalities in the process, such as RGB and depth data; (e) evaluation of the proposed approach on several other public datasets; and (f) application into a real-like or even real-life assistive living environment.

-Acknowledgment

-We acknowledge support of this work by the project SYNTELESIS "Innovative Technologies and Applications based on the Internet of Things (IoT) and the Cloud Computing" (MIS 5002521) which is implemented under the "Action for the Strategic Development on the Research and Technological Sector", funded by the Operational Programme "Competitiveness, Entrepreneurship and Innovation" (NSRF 2014-2020) and co-financed by Greece and the European Union (European Regional Development Fund).
+Acknowledgment.
+We acknowledge support of this work by the project SYNTELE-SIS "Innovative Technologies and Applications based on the Internet of Things (IoT) and the Cloud Computing" (MIS 5002521) which is implemented under the "Action for the Strategic Development on the Research and Technological Sector", funded by the Operational Programme "Competitiveness, Entrepreneurship and Innovation" (NSRF 2014-2020) and co-financed by Greece and the European Union (European Regional Development Fund).